 Up to 10 credits in advanced or research modules can also be taken elsewhere.
 Students must contact their mentor before deciding on external modules and discuss their choice.
 Before that make sure that the credit points are equivalent, that there are not overlaps with other courses and the contents is a reasonable complement to the other courses.
 One possibility would be the Ludwig Maximilians University in Munich.

 Up to three students from each SSP cohort will be awarded the Annual Bernhard-Rensch Prize in Evolution and Biocomplexity for the best SPP thesis.
-The prize is sponsored by the Volkswagen Foundation and endowed with a total of 400 EUR.
+The prize is endowed with a total of 400 EUR.